Strivin0311/llms-learning/modeling/memory-efficiency/pruning.md

 # Pruning on LLMs
-*Here's some resources about Pruning on LLMs*
+*Here're some resources about Pruning on LLMs*

 #### A Simple and Effective Pruning Approach for Large Language Models (Wanda) [`UNREAD`]